TurboVega/128_collision_detection/README.md

 The idea is to combine several optimizations to yield reasonable speed for detecting sprite collisions, when so many objects are on the screen.
-This <i>could</i> involve one or more of several methods:
+This involves a series (combination) of several methods:

- 1. Let the VERA <b>hardware</b> detect the collision <i>quadrants</i>, rather than detecting which <i>kinds</i> of sprites collided.
-This implies dividing the screen into 4 logical parts, since there are 4 collision bits available.
+ 1. Let the VERA hardware detect the collision quadrants, rather than detecting which kinds of sprites collided.
+This implies dividing the screen into 4 logical parts, since there are 4 collision bits available in VERA.

     a.
 First collision mask bit represents left half of screen.
        Sprite attribute offset 6: [---Czdvh]